danlucraft/rak/README.txt

 * Highlighted output.
 * Automatically recurses down the current directory or any given directories.
-* Skips version control directories, and backups like '~' and '#'.
+* Skips version control directories, backups like '~' and '#' and your
+* ruby project's pkg directory.
 * Allows inclusion and exclusion of files based on types.
 * Many options similar to grep.